rocky1638/rocky1638.github.io/content/leaderless-replication.md

 In this situation, without intervention, the client would need to wait until the network fault ended.
 This is why we use **sloppy quorums.**

 We can give up guarantees of consistency for eventual consistency but improve availability if we allow nodes that aren’t normally a part of the $n$ home nodes for a user to vote in and accept reads and writes for a client.
-Eventually, the data will make it back to the $n$ home nodes.
+Eventually, the data will make it back to the $n$ home nodes, in a process called **hinted handoff.**